bbc/nmos-est-client/README.md

 * [estClient](estClient) - EST Client Python library for requesting certificates using the EST endpoint
     * This a modified version of this library, with support for ECDSA key profiles added
-* [nmosEstClient](nmosEstClient) - NMOS EST Client Python library, that abstract the required NMOS specific functinality of EST defined in https://github.com/AMWA-TV/nmos-api-security
+* [nmosEstClient](nmosEstClient) - NMOS EST Client Python library, that abstracts the required NMOS specific functionality of EST defined in https://github.com/AMWA-TV/nmos-api-security
 * [nmos-est-workflow.py](nmos-est-workflow.py) - Example of NMOS workflow, for getting Root CA, TLS Server Certificate and Renewing the Certificate